-The museum is guided by two boards: the Museum Advisory Council appointed by the Johnson County Commission and the Johnson County Museum Foundation, a not-for-profit 501(c)(3) organization which raises private funds to support the museum's operation.
+The museum came under the management of Johnson County Park and Recreation District in 2016.
+The Museum Advisory Council, appointed by the Johnson County Commission, oversees the museum’s collection program and the Johnson County Museum Foundation, a not-for-profit 501(c)(3) organization raises private funds to support the museum initiatives.
 A staff of six full-time and four part-time employees, with the help of over 50 community volunteers, oversees day-to-day museum operations.

 Metal Detecting at Johnson County Museum Properties